Harshitha092/HOUSE-OF-PIZZA-Pizza-Sales-Analysis-SQL-Project/README.md

 ---

 ## 📌 Project Overview
-This project is a **guided SQL analysis case study**, where I solved all essential business questions and additionally added few SQL queries from my end.
+This project analyzes a full year of pizza sales data using MySQL, solving real business questions through advanced SQL techniques — with additional queries developed independently to extend the analysis beyond standard KPIs.

-This project analyzes **48,620 order line items**, spanning **21,350 orders** over a full year, for a fictional pizza store — **House of Pizza**.
+It analyzes **48,620 order line items**, spanning **21,350 orders** over a full year, for a fictional pizza store — **House of Pizza**.
 Using MySQL, I performed:

 - Data Exploration & Validation